AntoBcc/benchmarking-gnns/README.md

+# Informed Machine Learning for the Travelling Salesman Problem: Graph Neural Network (Part 2)

+*This work is geared towards a MSc research thesis, for the MSc in Data Science and Business Analytics ([DSBA](http://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/master+of+science/data+science+and+business+analytics)) at Bocconi University.
+It has been developed with the support and supervision of prof. [CarloLucibello](https://github.com/CarloLucibello).*

-# README OF THE FORK
+#####  README OF THE FORK

 This fork shifts the focus on the TSP problem, which is framed as a binary classification problem on each edge of the graph.
 It also adds a smaller TSP dataset (30 to 50 nodes) for faster experimentation.

 The dataset contains 10000 train, 1000 val, 1000 test samples.
 Each set was generated using the script `data/TSP/generate_TSP.py` using seeds 17,18,19 respectively.

-The objective of the experiments carried out here is to understand whether an **Informed Machine Learning** approach, using external knowledge coming from a Belief Propagation approximation of minimum-weight 2-matching can be helpful in improving sample and learning efficiency of a baseline non-informed GNN model.
+The objective of the experiments carried out here is to understand whether an **Informed Machine Learning** approach, using external knowledge coming from a Belief Propagation approximation of minimum-weight 2-matching can be helpful in improving *sample efficiency*and *learning efficiency* of a baseline non-informed GNN model.

 ### Create and activate environment